 Windows 10 now lets you easily enable or turn on the Dark Mode or Theme in Windows 10.
 When you do this, all UWP or Universal Windows Platform apps will use the Dark Mode.
-Earlier, one had to resort to a registry tweak to do it, but now, one can easily enable it via Settings.
+Earlier, one had to resort to a registry tweak to do it, which has been explained at the end of this post – but now, one can easily enable it via Settings.
 Let us see how to do it.

 To enable or turn on Dark Theme or Mode in Windows 10: